harryfb/Embedded-Programming-5-Project/README.md

 ```

 ## Running
 Once the project has been made, an executable file is generated allowing the program to be run.
-This can done by using the startx command in the target repository.
+This can done by using the startx command in the same directory.

 ```
 sudo startx ./Camera
 ```

+It can take a while to open the window so some patience is required.

+Once the window opens, the image is displayed along with a knob which can be used to adjust the overall image brightness.